smessmer/gitversion/README.md

 This repository contains
   - A python script to generate C++ headers or python modules with this version information.
 You can add the python script to your build process to autogenerate the files on each build.
-  - A biicode block which can be directly included into biicode C++ projects.
+  - A CMake script which can be directly included into a CMake projects.
 It will then automatically be run on each build and you only have to #include the generated file.

-Use with biicode (only C++)
+Use with cmake (only C++)
 ================

-Add the following to your CMakeLists.txt
+Copy this repository into a subfolder of your project and include the cmake.cmake file in your CMakeLists.txt

-    INCLUDE(messmer/gitversion/cmake)
+    INCLUDE(gitversion/cmake.cmake)
-    GIT_VERSION_INIT()
+    TARGET_GIT_VERSION_INIT(buildtarget)

 Then, you can write in your source file: